reuben-john/Simple-Damage-Tracking/Vue Version/README.md

 - [ ] Make total damage tracker only show current year's damages (Jan 1 - Dec 31)
 - [ ] Allow data to be viewed by year on the damages views
 - [ ] Add archive feature to remove old reports
+- [ ] Add check for blank fields to ensure no '' strings are added

 ## Build Setup